 Arriscraft wall that looks like stone and is less expensive installed than brick in high cost labor markets.

 Consider the Building Touch Points

 As people interact with buildings they associate quality with the experience of their direct physical contact.
-Think of a nice bronze entry door handle or the feel of the swing of solid core door and its superior acoustic properties versus a hollow core one.
 These elements more easily convey quality to the user than the weight of the roof shingles or the brand of kitchen cabinets.
 Carefully consider the cost of hidden elements and site costs.
 Put those savings in visible places and at key touch points.